 Mount Carmel College values and nurtures the individual needs of gifted and talented students by providing optimal academic challenge within the classroom and a variety of extra-curricular opportunities.
 High quality curriculum differentiation is combined with teacher support and enrichment opportunities to allow students to meet their potential.
 Gifted and talented students are identified using a range of testing and observation methods.
 These students are supported and extended in specific areas to match their learning profiles, interests and needs.

-Some opportunities for acceleration and extension include the Mathematics Methods course, the Science and Engineering Challenge, National History Challenge, Debating, UTAS Mathematics and STEM extension courses, workshops with visiting authors and a variety of competitions and events for enrichment.
+Some opportunities for acceleration and extension include the Mathematics Methods course, the Science and Engineering Challenge, National History Challenge, Debating, workshops with visiting authors and a variety of competitions and events for enrichment.